-(b) accesses do not cause an unreasonable loss of amenity of adjoining uses; and

-(c) the number of accesses minimise impacts on the streetscape.
+- (b) accesses do not cause an unreasonable loss of amenity of adjoining uses; and - (c) the number of accesses minimise impacts on the streetscape.

-Acceptable Solutions Performance Criteria OFFICER COMMENT A1 P1 The number of accesses provided for each frontage must: The number of accesses for each frontage must be minimised, having regard to: The proposal meets the Acceptable Solution A1, because the property has one point of vehicular (a) be no more than 1; or (a) any loss of on-street access and no more are being proposed. (b) no more than the existing number of parking; and sonig proposod. accesses, whichever is the greater. (b) pedestrian safety and amenity; (c) traffic safety; (d) residential amenity on adjoining land; and (e) the impact on the streetscape.
+Acceptable Solutions Performance Criteria OFFICER COMMENT A1 P1 The number of accesses The number of accesses The proposal meets the provided for each for each frontage must be Acceptable Solution A1, frontage must: minimised, having regard because the property has (a) be a see see the see 4 to: one point of vehicular (a) be no more than 1; or (a) any loss of an atreat access and no more are (h) no more than the (a) any loss of on-street parking; and being proposed. (b) no more than the existing number of parking, and accesses, whichever is (b) pedestrian safety and the greater. amenity; 3 , (c) traffic safety; (d) residential amenity on adjoining land; and (e) the impact on the streetscape.